-Specific degree requirements and plan of study can be found on the PhD program section of the cnhs.fiu.edu website.
-Additionally, a checklist of required courses can be found in Appendix A & B. These checklists should be used to track progression through the program.
+Specific degree requirements and plan of study can be found on the PhD program website http://cnhs.fiu.edu/nursing/graduate/phd/program-of-study-requirements/index.html.
+Additionally, a checklist of required courses can be found in Appendix A. These checklists should be used to track your progression through the program.